victorng40/tmmax/README.md

 ## Documentation

-The complete documentation for tmmax is available in the [Example Gallery](https://github.com/bahremsd/tmmax/tree/master/docs/examples) within the `docs` directory.
+The complete documentation for TMMax is available in the [TMMax Read The Docs](https://tmmax.readthedocs.io/en/latest/).
 This repository provides an extensive set of examples demonstrating the key functionalities of tmmax, enabling users to efficiently analyze and manipulate multilayer thin-film stacks.

 The examples cover fundamental and advanced use cases, including: